|Site Map | Bulletin Home | Temple University|

 1810 Liacouras Walk, Suite 100

-The Pre-Professional Health Studies Advising Center at Temple University provides advising, counseling, and application support for students interested in preparing for a career in a health-care profession.
-The Center assists students in their academic and experiential preparation for programs in dentistry, medicine, optometry, pharmacy, podiatry, and veterinary medicine.
-Beginning with special sections of the First-Year Seminar designed specifically for students interested in preparing for a career as a health-care professional, Temple undergraduate students will find numerous opportunities both in and out of the classroom to develop the knowledge, skills, and experiences to prepare them for their future endeavors.
-Pre-professional health studies students will find a variety of volunteer opportunities to get involved in and around the Temple University community.
-Temple offers research opportunities in a wide range of academic disciplines of interest to pre-professional health studies students, and funding is available to support undergraduate research and travel to conferences to present.
+The Pre-Professional Health Studies Advising Center at Temple University provides advising, counseling, and application support for students interested in preparing for a career in a health care profession.
+The center assists students in their academic and experiential preparation for programs in dentistry, medicine, optometry, pharmacy, podiatry, and veterinary medicine as well as with preparation for graduate study in Physical Therapy, Occupational Therapy and Physician Assistant Programs.
+Beginning with special sections of the First-Year Seminar designed specifically for students interested in preparing for a career as a health care professional, Temple undergraduate students will find numerous opportunities both in and out of the classroom to develop the knowledge, skills, and experiences to prepare them for their future endeavors.
+Temple also offers research opportunities in a wide range of academic disciplines of interest to pre-professional health studies students, and funding is available to support undergraduate research and travel to conferences to present.

-Entering first-year students can apply for the TempleMed Scholars Program, an early assurance program offered by Temple University's School of Medicine.
+Entering first-year students can apply for the Health Scholars Program at the health advising web site, www.temple.edu/healthadvising.
 See the Special Admissions Programs section of the Bulletin for details.

 The Russell Conwell Center’s Ronald E. McNair Post-baccalaureate Achievement Program provides extensive pre-doctoral preparation for eligible undergraduate students.
 Students complete a faculty-mentored research project, assist in teaching an Intellectual Heritage course, receive exhaustive graduate school preparation, and present their research at multiple conferences.
 Students receive a stipend during their participation.
 For more information, contact Nathan Knispel at 215-204-8023, visit the McNair office at 617 Ritter Annex, or see the Academic Support section of the Bulletin.